 A Midge or Mosquito?

 Midges, aka "gnats" or "rice flies", are common names that generally define any number of small, non-biting flies with two wings.
 Chironomid midges (non-biting flies in the family Chironomidae) are the most common midges encountered in Lake County.
-Oftentimes these pestiferous, but harmless insects are confused with mosquitoes.
+These pestiferous, but harmless insects are often confused with mosquitoes.
 This is because midges look similar to mosquitoes and their immature stages share many of the same water sources.
 Like mosquitoes, midges can survive in polluted, stagnant water.
 Here in Lake County our primary source for midges is Clear Lake.
 In fact, the Clear Lake Gnat (Chaoborus astictopus) or Phantom Midge, is native to Clear Lake and was a major pest concern due to its sheer abundance in the 1940s-1970s.

 Commonly Encountered Midges

 - Clear Lake Gnats (Chaoborus astictopus): Clear Lake gnat adults have reduced mouthparts and are not known to bite.
 They are much smaller than mosquitoes and other midges of Clear Lake and can pass through large window screens.
 These gnats are also called "Phantom Midges", because the larvae are transparent making them very difficult to see.
 There are 4 larval stages (instars) and 4th instar larvae migrate up and down in the water column.
 During the day they stay in the sediment and at night they move to the surface.
-Historically, they emerged in large numbers off of Clear Lake, creating a nuisance for local residence.
+Historically, they emerged in large numbers off of Clear Lake, creating a nuisance for local residents.

 - Chironomids (various species, most common is Chironomus plumosus): This is the largest midge in North America and is common around Clear Lake in the spring and summer.
 Larvae, commonly called "Bloodworms", are usually reddish in color as a result of hemoglobin in the lymph system.
 Larvae live in the mud, so they filter feed on organic debris on the lake bottom.
 They also build "horseshoe" shaped tubes around their bodies and circulate water through these tubes.
-Adults emerge in large plumes and can form mating swarms in the evening that can be readily seen by residence living near the lake.
+Adults emerge in large plumes and can form mating swarms in the evening that can be readily seen by residents living near the lake.

 Another mosquito look-alike